Lima Memorial Health System Logo

 Male Hormones and Prostate Cancer

 Androgens are male sex hormones.
-Testosterone is one main type of androgen.
+Testosterone is the main type of androgen.
 Most testosterone is made by the testicles.
 The adrenal glands also produce a small amount.

 Androgens cause prostate cancer cells to grow.
 Hormone therapy for prostate cancer lowers the effect level of androgens in the body.
 It can do this by: